vadmium/python-altium/format.md

 Altium ".SchDoc" files use the OLE compound document format.
 Inside the OLE container are streams (embedded files).
-The main stream containings schematic object records.
+The main stream contains schematic object records.
 Each record is a collection of properties, encoded as ASCII or byte strings.